DIAGNijmegen/website-content/content/pages/projects/brain-mri.md

 In the context of the “Nationale Wetenschapsagenda” ([NWA]( https://wetenschapsagenda.nl/)) roadmap for Value Creation through Responsible Access to and use of Big Data ([VWdata]( https://commit2data.nl/vwdata)) a scientific challenge is being created.
 The scientific challenge contains, among others, a medical challenge.
 The medical challenge is to classify clinically acquired brain MRI scans as normal or abnormal.
 This is a highly important clinical task in neuroradiology.
 At Radboudumc alone, over 2.000 exams are performed annually to resolve this question for patients with a wide variety of non-specific complaints.
 <br>

-The RTC Deep Learning is collecting data and setting up a challenge for the classification of 3D brain MRI scans.
+The RTC AI is collecting data and setting up a challenge for the classification of 3D brain MRI scans.